marytanaelwriter/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here's a list of some of my favorite hobbies! :sparkles:

+* Reading
+* Journaling
+* Language learning
+* Yoga and meditation
+* Exercising
+* Taking long walks